 This file can then be imported by other users into their workspace (where they have creator/admin permissions).
 This can be achieved by using the “Import Dashboard” button on the top-right of the dashboard listing screen.

 The tar file contains not only the definition of the dashboard but also the definition of the associated datasource, projects, reports and all committed versions of the dashboard.
 Extensions corresponding to any custom visualization used by the dashboard will also be imported.
 This means all of these will be created when the dashboard is imported.
 The import function comes with a “Replace Resources” option so that existing resources may be overwritten if required.

 Export PDF: A snapshot of the dashboard visible on screen may be exported to PDF format by using the browsers print dialog box.

-Download Data: Data corresponding to an embedded sheet may be downloaded by clicking on the “Download Data” menu option on the sheet.
+Download Data: Data corresponding to an embedded report may be downloaded by clicking on the “Download Data” menu option on the report.
 This will provide options to select the number of rows to be downloaded, file format for download and an optional filename as shown.

 Threads: You can capture a screenshot of the dashboard and annotate it or start a discussion about it with other members of your group/team by clicking on the “Create Thread” option from the dashboard options menu.
 An email will be sent to all included members on creation of the thread

 You can also view all threads related to the dashboard by clicking on the “View Threads” button.

 You can tag dashboards so that you can search them easily in the future.
 This can be achieved by using the “Add Tag” feature on the dashboard screen.
 You can then search for similarly tagged dashboards by keying in the tag in the search box available inside the application header.
 The tag will also appear as a seperate tab on the dashboards screen, where you can see the list of all similarly tagged dashboards.